PR-CYBR/vTOC/docs/ARCHITECTURE.md

 5. Results are stored in Supabase Postgres and posted back to ChatKit.
 Frontend receives updates through the standard REST polling cycle.

+#### Agent action audit context

+- AgentKit invocations that flow through `/api/v1/agent-actions/execute` may carry optional ChatKit hints in the payload.
+  Supply `channel_slug` and `initiator_id` either at the top level of the request body or inside the `metadata` object to persist the originating chat context alongside the audit record.
+- ChatKit requests should include `X-ChatKit-Channel` (or `X-ChatKit-Thread`) and `X-ChatKit-User`/`X-ChatKit-Initiator` headers.
+The backend uses them as fallbacks when the JSON payload omits explicit context.
+- Webhook callbacks can mirror the same `channel_slug` and `initiator_id` fields in their JSON body.
+The backend keeps the audit log up to date when the action completes, ensuring Supabase rows contain both execution status and chat metadata.

 ### Telemetry ingestion

 1. Telemetry connector (standalone agent or AgentKit task) fetches external data.